 8 min Read

-Carla Miotto-Benedict, a mother of two teenagers and an eight-year-old in Hamilton, Ont, has been through the back-to-school drill many times.
+Carla Miotto-Benedict, a mother of two in Hamilton, Ont, has been through the back-to-school drill many times.
 She understands the pressures that come with outfitting kids for school and knows that peer pressure is real.
+She also knows that it’s possible to save money on back-to-school shopping.

 “My friend has this, my friend has that,” is often the preamble she hears from her girls before discussing what is going to be bought for school.
 With kids closely following fashion and wanting to be seen wearing the latest trend, parents need to devise strategies about how they’ll balance their children’s desires for nice things with their financial reality.